Shotgun house: History

 Vlach's theory behind the earlier African origin is tied to the history of New Orleans.
-In 1803 there were 1,355 free blacks in the city.
-By 1810 blacks outnumbered whites 10,500 to 4,500.
+In 1803 there were 1,355 free black people in the city.
+By 1810 black people outnumbered white people 10,500 to 4,500.
 This caused a housing boom.
 As many of both the builders and inhabitants were Africans by way of Haiti, Vlach maintained it was only natural they modeled the new homes after ones they left behind in their homeland.
 Many surviving Haitian dwellings of the period, including about 15 percent of the housing stock of Port-au-Prince, resemble the single shotgun houses of New Orleans.